This blog post is all about the best Bucharest travel guide.

 You can also see information on where to stay in my Bucharest travel guide linked below:

-Bucharest Travel Guide: Where to Eat in Bucharest
+Where to Eat in Bucharest

 1. Luca

-Address: Bulevardul Unirii 27, București 040103, Romania
+Address: Bulevardul Unirii 27, Bucharest

 We ate from Luca a lot.
 At least once a day.

 It’s a hole-in-the-wall pastry outlet, serving very cheap savoury and sweet pastries.
-It’s a small chain in Bucharest, and we made the most of these when walking around the city and needing a little pick-me-up to keep us going as we wandered.
+It’s a small pastry chain in Bucharest, and we made the most of these when walking around the city and needing a little pick-me-up to keep us going as we wandered.

 From Romanian-style sausage rolls to pretzels to jam filled dough, these snacks averaged at around 50-70p each, so we even had them for breakfast on our final morning.